JarateKing/TF2-Hud-Reference/1-APPENDIX/LinuxSupport.md

 ```
 resource/ui/mainmenuoverride.res
 ```
+If the file is capitalized and tries to be run with linux, it will fail to find the file and go with the default hud file instead.

 ## Fonts

-Fonts in linux need to be 0.8x the size of windows fonts.
-By consequence fonts in windows need to be 1.25x the size of linux fonts.
+Fonts in linux need to be 0.8x the size of windows fonts to appear the same.
+By consequence fonts in windows need to be 1.25x the size of linux fonts, if you do most hud work on linux.
+In some huds this won't make much of a difference and can look fine with both, but in some huds it can break without properly sized fonts.
 You can check out software that can be used to resize fonts [here](/0-TUTORIAL/0-Tools.md).

 The easiest method to account for this difference is to create two variants, one for windows and one for linux, with a different filename but the same font name.
 ```